OxfordAbstracts/purescript-graphql-client/codegen/schema/README.md

         { get :: String -> Promise (Nullable Json)
         , set :: { key :: String, val :: Json } -> Promise Unit
         }

+-- | Add a custom module and type for the ID type
+, idImport :: Nullable
+  { moduleName :: String
+  , typeName :: String
+  }
 -- | External scalar types.
 The object key is the name of the scalar type in the graphQL schema.
 -- | When the scalar type is encountered it will be set at the type in the provided module -- | Useful for handling custom scalar types such as `Date`